rendello/Ojibot/readme.md

 as Open Source software you may run it yourself and/or modify it, just be sure to follow the license and change the fork's name.

-### Detailed Command Overview
-Commands can take options for more granular outputs.
-Options are written like arguments in many programming languages, taking the form `command(option1="value", option2="other_value")`.

-#### eng[lish]
-The Ojibwe People's Dictionary, used for this project, uses Fiero Double Vowel orthography.

-In this program, words like “gitchi” or “gici” automatically become “gichi”, “ânîn” becomes “aaniin”, and so on (if they aren't found right away).
-The word is then searched in the database, and the closest match is shown.

-If a word is found in the database, the definition will be returned.
-TODO what other data?

-#### oji[bwe]
-Same process as above, without the Fiero-orthography conversions.

-#### syl[labics]
-Words are case-normalized and roughly converted to Fiero double-vowel orthography.
-The words are then converted and returned as syllabic text.

-The default syllabics use Eastern a-position finals, left-hand w-dot, and vowel pointing.
-By default, no lenis-fortis distinction is made.

 - [ ] Discord bot
 	- [x] Has credentials